 - A flashing yellow signal approaching NW Sheltered Nook Road from the west, to alert drivers of stopped traffic around a blind corner.

 - Vehicle speed readout signs to remind drivers of their vehicle speed.
 The speed limit on this section of the road is 45 miles per hour.

 In 2013, ODOT built safety improvements to the intersection of Cornelius Pass and US Highway 30.
 These improvements included new traffic signals, turn lanes and reduced driveways in the interchange area.

 In 2017, the state passed a law that will transfer all of our section of Cornelius Pass Road to ODOT’s control.
 Washington County’s section from Highway 26 to the Multnomah County line will also be transferred to ODOT.
 There is no timeline yet for the transfer.

 A number of tasks must be performed before we can hand the road over to the state.
-2019’s safety improvements will help bring the road up to state standards and bring us a step closer to the transfer.
+The current safety improvements will help bring the road up to state standards and bring us a step closer to the transfer.